Skip to Content

 This trip does a complete loop so you can book return flights from one airport and the same with your car rental.
 This means you can likely save some money on campervan relocation fees and spend it where it counts…on the road!

 This New Zealand road trip can be completed in 10 days but that would make for a very rushed trip.
 I recommend 12 to 14 days to be able to truly see all the sights and enjoy some downtime.
-If you have a few extra days then skip the Milford Sound day tour and drive to Milford yourself spending a night at the Milford Sound Lodge (they have powered campsites for $35 NZD per person).
+Once again, this tour requires you to do a tour from Queenstown to Milford Sound so you’ll need to allow a day for that.

 Related Read: The best photo locations in Mount Cook National Park you have to check out while in the area!